hirusha-adi/hirusha/blog/2024-07-21-crowdstrike-fix-winpe/index.md

 ---
-title: Fix using a WindowsPE Image.
+title: Fix the issue caused by CrowdStrike in 2024 using WinPE
-sidebar_label: WindowsPE Image
+authors: [hirusha]
+tags: [sysadmin,crowdstrike,fix,tutorial]
 ---

-# Fix using a WindowsPE Image

 Supports Bitlocker Encryption?: No.